goyalavishi/Bi_Team_9/README.md

 learning by predicting if the content of information is real or fake.

-The dataset files can be found in the Data Folder: https://github.com/goyalavishi/Fake-and-Real-News-Predictor/tree/master/Data
+The dataset files:
+https://github.com/goyalavishi/Fake-and-Real-News-Predictor/tree/master/Data

+Section 3: Data visualisation , Preprocessing is implemented in